dizpers/python-address-book-assignment/README.md

 3. let the `find` method of `AddressBook` class to return a list of results, not just first match;
 4. implement regexp matching for `find` method of `AddressBook` class;
 5. check the necessity and ways of reducing memory usage (we're duplicating data for now);
-6. add "setup file" to make this package distributable.
+6. add "setup file" to make this package distributable;
+7. make `Person` instances matching modular by encapsulation related stuff for each attribute type in, for example, classes.